How To Overcome Seasickness

 When you encounter very rough weather early in a distance race or long cruise, particularly early in the season or before you have had a chance to get much sailing in, your chances are higher you’ll get sick.
 If you have a couple of days to get your “sea legs” (this term applies to maintaining your balance and insofar as balance affects your tendency towards seasickness, it has come to apply to that also), you should have no trouble overcoming seasickness.

+We hope these remedies and tips on how to prevent seasickness are helpful.
 Happy Sailing from Steve Colgate, founder of Offshore Sailing School!

 Reprinted from “Fundamentals of Sailing, Cruising, & Racing” by Steve Colgate; published by W.W.
 Norton & Co.